shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 	}, [selector, id]);
 ```

 Let us now show all the data.
-We will use grid layout from sematic ui here.
+We will use a grid layout from sematic UI here.

 ```js
 return (
     <div className="ui internally celled grid">